-“Working from home has left me with musculoskeletal pain that feels like I’ve been hit by a truck.”17 September 2020
+“Working from home left me with musculoskeletal pain”17 September 2020

 At Versus Arthritis we support and encourage flexible working as it’s a great way of making the workplace more inclusive for people with disabilities and health conditions.

 But for many workplaces the coronavirus pandemic forced a rushed transition to working from home full-time and lots of people are finding themselves working longer hours in unsuitable conditions.